navinkeizer/FLOCK/README.md

 FLOCK uses Etheruem smart contracts, a trusted execution environment, stable matcing algorithms, and off-chain payment networks.

-For more information we refer to our paper in IEEE ICBC 2021: FLOCK: Fast, Lightweight, and Scalable Allocation for Decentralised Services on Blockchain.
+For more information we refer to our paper at IEEE ICBC 2021: FLOCK: Fast, Lightweight, and Scalable Allocation for Decentralised Services on Blockchain. https://www.ee.ucl.ac.uk/~gpavlou/Documents/FLOCK_CameraReady.pdf